How to write a winning UK CV with templates

 The Skills-based Format

-The skills-based format is ideal for those who are entering into the field for the first time either as a fresher or career-changer.
+This format is ideal for those who are entering into the field for the first time either as a fresher or career-changer.
 This is also a good format for those who are coming back to the field after an absence.
 As the name suggests, this format focuses on skills that you have attained rather than work experience.

-The Perfect Template for the Skills-based Format
+The Perfect Template for the Skills-oriented format

 So now that you know the formats, you need to know what sections you need to add to your CV.